sendgrid/sendgrid-java/USAGE.md

     throw ex;
   }
   ```
-## Retrieve monitor settings for a subuser
+## Retrieve monitor settings for a sub-user

-Subuser monitor settings allow you to receive a sample of an outgoing message by a specific customer at a specific frequency of emails.
+Sub-user monitor settings allow you to receive a sample of an outgoing message by a specific customer at a specific frequency of emails.

-### GET /subusers/{subuser_name}/monitor
+### GET /sub-users/{sub-user_name}/monitor

 ```java